-abundanceofjessicas asked: What kind of grades and things did you have in high school?
+abundanceofjessicas said: What kind of grades and things did you have in high school?

 I would say mostly in the A range (92-100) with mostly 96-100s in senior and junior year, maybe a few 91s or 90s in freshman or sophomore year.
 I also took a lot of upper level courses (‘Honor’ courses at my high school) and AP courses (if you plan to go to JHU, know that English AP tests won’t give you any credits, but they may be good to take to prepare a little for English/writing courses at JHU).

 I was also salutatorian (2nd in class), but my high school wasn’t really competitive.
 Many of the kids I graduated with were more focused on working right after high school or going to the closest community college.
 I also managed to be in a lot of after school clubs, so I’m sure that helped me get in, too.